 Accommodation & Meals

 Volunteers on this project have the unique opportunity to stay on-site in the Biological Station situated in the Cloud Forest Reserve.

 Rooms are shared, dormitory-style and split by gender.
 Facilities are basic but comfortable in keeping with the location.
 Electricity is available 24/7 but volunteers are asked to use it sparingly and showers are cold water only (thankfully the temperature is mild year round).
 Wifi is not available whilst in the Cloud Forest.

 Three meals per day are provided at the project and are included in the program fee.
 Volunteers are expected to help with cooking and cleaning up (using a roster-based system), so everyone contributes at meal times – bringing a wonderful ‘family’ feel to this project.

-Volunteers spend the first four nights (Thursday - Sunday) in the Volunteer Apartments in Quito, settling in before heading to the Cloud Forest on Monday.
-The volunteer apartments are self-catered which provides an opportunity to sample the local cuisine by eating out or to purchase ingredients and prepare meals in the volunteer apartments.
-Upon completion of the program volunteers typically stay the Saturday night in the volunteer apartments in Quito also before flying out Sunday.
+Volunteers spend their first night (Sunday) in Host Family accommodation in Quito, settling in before heading to the Cloud Forest on Monday.
+Upon completion of the program volunteers typically stay the Friday night in the volunteer apartments in Quito also before flying out Saturday.